AlanBarber/bitcheck/docs/TESTING.md

   - Delete without file validation
   - Delete with other operations validation
   - Recursive with file validation
+- **Info and List Modes**
+  - Info mode shows tracked file details
+  - Info mode shows not tracked for new files
+  - Info mode requires file option
+  - Info mode cannot be combined with other operations
+  - List mode shows tracked files
+  - List mode shows missing files
+  - List mode cannot be used with file
+  - List mode cannot be combined with other operations

 ### DatabaseService Tests (15 tests)
 - **CRUD Operations**